 A similar approach can be employed in the case of mice, rats, and other rodents.
 These animals tend to proliferate wherever human beings live in great numbers, which usually results in the elimination of all their natural predators, such as predatory birds, snakes, and carnivorous mammals.
 Why cannot these rodents be caught, cooked, and sold as pet food?
 The fact that cats and dogs occasionally catch and eat mice and rats shows that they are not averse to eating them.
 This would be a better way of feeding these carnivorous human companions than raising farm animals or catching fish that are turned into pet food, both of which methods cause pollution, use up significant amounts of agricultural land, or further reduce already depleted fish populations.

 In the case of invasive aquatic species that are due to human foolishness or carelessness, such as the introduction of a species in an environment where it previously hadn’t existed before, they can be harvested manually or mechanically as feed or fertilizer for agricultural lands.
 This can also be done with algae that proliferate due to the runoff and concentration of chemical fertilizers in bodies of water, where they become a major problem by upsetting the former balance that existed in the ecosystem.
-If these overabundant organisms are harvested, dried, and then applied to agricultural lands, they will increase the land’s fertility by increasing its content of organic matter.
-Even if they are applied while still alive, they will not pose a threat of unchecked proliferation, as they do in the water, because aquatic species cannot survive on land.
+If these overabundant organisms are harvested, cleansed of salt where necessary, dried, and then applied to agricultural lands, they will increase the land’s fertility by increasing its content of organic matter.
+Even if they are applied while still alive, they will not pose a threat of unchecked proliferation, as they do in the water, since aquatic species cannot survive on land.